EPauthenet/fda.oce/README.md

 ```

 # Demo
 Here is an example of how to use these functions.
-We compute the modes for a subsample (given here in a RData) of the reanalysis [GLORYS](http://marine.copernicus.eu/services-portfolio/access-to-products/) in the Southern Ocean for December of 2015.
+We compute the modes for temperature and salinity profiles of the reanalysis [GLORYS](http://marine.copernicus.eu/services-portfolio/access-to-products/) in the Southern Ocean for December of 2015.

 First we load the data and fit the Bsplines on the 1691 profiles of the example.
 By default the function fit 20 Bsplines.
 It returns a fd object named 'fdobj' :
 ``` r